 See below to access the latest Orleans County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Click here for a printable pdf summary of how Orleans County is performing on all ACT Rochester indicators.
+Available now, view and print a summary of how Orleans County is performing on ACT Rochester indicators.

 The Orleans County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.